SkoolNotes/Taproot/.stversions/2020MATH530/KBe2020math530floGroups.md

 | Reals           | Yes*           | Yes         |
 | Complex Numbers | Yes*           | Yes         |

 \*Zero doesn't have an inverse, so it usually gets dropped.
-For example,  say $$
+For example, Q* is Q w/o zero #todo-exr0n: rewrite in latex say $$

 - ![[SRC20200825135700.png]]
 $$